nguyenjpus/linux/_posts/2025-09/2025-09-28-Mastering-Linux+-Multiple-Choices-Q12-Default-kernel-boot-parameters.markdown

 layout: post
 title: "Multiple-choices - Q12 - Modifying Default Kernel Boot Parameters"
 date: 2025-09-28
-tags: [Linux+, multiple-choices, cmdline, pcie, quiet]
+tags: [Linux+, Multiple-choices, Cmdline, PCIe, Quiet]
 ---

 This lesson covers how to persistently modify kernel boot parameters by editing `/etc/default/grub` and updating GRUB.
 We focused on the file `/etc/default/grub` as the correct choice for adding parameters like hardware enablers (e.g., `pci=pcie_bus_safe`).
 Other options like `/boot/grub/grub.cfg` (generated file, don't edit directly), `/proc/cmdline` (read-only current params), and `/etc/fstab` (filesystem mounts) were explained as incorrect.